DewofyourYouth/products-list-app/README.md

 ### Done:

-1. Home page shows list of products with required properties
+1. ☑️ Home page shows list of products with required properties
-2. Modal for adding products
+2. ☑️ Modal for adding products
-3. Delete button by each products
+3. ☑️ Delete button by each products
-4. All products are saved in local storage
+4. ☑️ All products are saved in local storage
-5. Category is a dropdown menu
+5. ☑️ Category is a dropdown menu
-6. Redux action and reducers for editing already set up - now working on implementation
+6. ☑️ Redux action and reducers for editing already set up - now just working on implementation in component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).